Public Procurement Reform

 e-Procurement Platform

-However, full e-tendering and centralized supplier registration systems
+end-to-end e-tendering and centralized supplier registration remain pending.

 PPA